-The Master's degree programme in Economics is modularised and follows a clear structure.
+The Master's degree program in Economics is modularised.
 Here compulsory modules with a total of 40 credit points and compulsory elective modules with a total of 30 credit points must be completed.
-In addition, there is also a 30 credit point free elective area in which any Master's modules from Leipzig University can be studied or which can be used for a semester abroad.
+In addition, there is also a 30 credit point free elective area in which Master's modules from other faculties at Leipzig University can be studied or which can be used for a semester abroad.
 The recommended study schedule including a module overview structured according to focal points can be downloaded here.

 Application requirements